 It was clear from both the story and the notes at the back that the author has fully embraced and learned about Sami’s culture.
 It is important that, when we write stories about cultures other than our own, we listen to people with the life experience.
 Alyssa Hollingsworth has done more than that – she has lived alongside and befriended people who have shared their stories.
 I wasn’t just introduced to Sami.
 I was introduced to a whole culture.

 There are some lovely themes about friendship and particularly about remaining open to new experiences even when we can’t return to our old lives.
 There is a beautiful moment when Sami’s grandfather says that there can never be a replacement for the people we have lost, but there are abundant additions.
 New friends bless our lives and, in any form of grief, we eventually have to open ourselves to that change.

 Readers will cheer Sami on in his quest and cry with him when he shares his worst experiences.
 A true read for empathy and a great story of our times.

-Thanks to Piccadilly Press for my copy.
+Thanks to Piccadilly Press for my copy of The Eleventh Trade.
 Opinions my own.